nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 - Example:
   - `find bernice` will find student _"Bernice Yu"_

-> :bulb: **Tip:** find multiple students at the same time by inputting their names in the same command
+> :bulb: **Tip:** find multiple students at the same time by typing their names in the same command
 > - Eg. `find alex bernice` will find students _"Alex Yeoh"_ and _"Bernice Yu"_

 |![find command](images/user-guide/find.png)|